Judith Miller (antiques expert): Television presenter

-Miller has co-presented The House Detectives on BBC2.
+Miller co-presented The House Detectives on BBC Two.

 Journalism and lecturer

-Miller is a regular contributor to newspapers and magazines including BBC Homes & Antiques, where she writes a four-page feature on 'Starting a Collection'.
-She has written the antiques column for The Scotsman Magazine and writes a monthly feature for the Financial Times weekend supplement "House and Home".
-She is the antiques and collecting columnist (fortnightly) for the Saturday Telegraph property supplement.
-She is the antiques agony aunt with Antiques and Collectables magazine.
-She writes a monthly feature in Canadian Home and Country magazine and is a regular contributor to US Traditional Home and Country Living.
+Miller was a regular contributor to newspapers and magazines including BBC Homes & Antiques, where she wrote a four-page feature on "Starting a Collection".
+She also wrote the antiques column for The Scotsman magazine and a monthly feature for the Financial Times weekend supplement "House and Home".
+She was the antiques and collecting columnist for The Daily Telegraph.
+Miller was also the antiques agony aunt with Antiques and Collectables magazine.
+She wrote a monthly feature in Canadian Home and Country magazine and was a regular contributor to US Traditional Home and Country Living.

-Miller also regularly lectures at the Victoria and Albert Museum in London and the Smithsonian.
+Miller also regularly lectured at the Victoria and Albert Museum in London and the Smithsonian.

 Publishing and select bibliography

-In 2001, Miller embarked on a joint venture with Dorling Kindersley to publish two full-colour annual price guides to antiques and collectables, a series of specialist collectors guides and price guides beginning with 'Costume Jewellery'.
+In 2001, Miller embarked on a joint venture with Dorling Kindersley to publish two full-colour annual price guides to antiques and collectables, a series of specialist collectors guides and price guides beginning with costume jewellery.
 In 2007 she returned to Miller's, an imprint of Octopus Books (a division of Hachette Livre).

-Personal life
+Personal life and death

-Judith Miller lives with her second husband John Wainwright and the youngest of her three children in North London.
+After her marriage to Martin Miller ended in divorce in 1992, Miller began a relationship with John Wainwright, and they had one son.
+The family lived in North London as of 2004.
+Miller and Wainwright married in 2015.

+Miller died at a hospital in North London on 8 April 2023, at the age of 71.